CS 106: Introduction to Data Structures

 Labs

-Labwork should be done on the computers in the computer science teaching lab (KINSC H110) either in person or by logging in remotely.
+Labwork should be done on the computers in the computer science teaching lab (KINSC H110 or H204) either in person or by logging in remotely.
 We will help you learn how to login and access the lab during your first lab session.
 You may also find the following documents useful:

 Coding Requirements